PFAS

 The Narrabri town water supply relies on three bores; Killarney Bore, Tibberena Bore and Elizabeth Bore.

-Currently, water sourced from Tibberena Bore and Elizabeth Bore is pumped to the Namoi Street Reservoir, which supplies the Narrabri township with drinking water.
+Currently, water sourced from the Tibbereena and Elizabeth bores is pumped to the Namoi Street Reservoir, which supplies the Narrabri township with drinking water.

 Testing results, as shown below, have identified PFAS levels either meeting or below the updated Australian Drinking Water Guidelines.